North Carolina Butterflies: Pictures and Identification Help

 picture of a Hackberry Emperor butterfly

-Like many Southern states, North Carolina has a very diverse Brush Footed butterfly population.
+Like many Southern states, North Carolina has a very diverse brush footed butterfly population.
 Many of the species easily take to back yard butterfly gardens.
 Hackberry Emperors, for example, can be found wherever the caterpillar host plant, Hackberry, grows.

 Brush footed